-Putting all the logs in one huge file simply makes system management hard, and debugging problems by searching the log file next to impossible.
-More modern Unix platforms will require network support in the syslog daemon to be enabled by a runtime option (network support is now disabled by default to try and avoid security problems).
-Check that you see the "-r"
+Notice that it is considered good practice to reserve a syslog facility on the Unix log host for each type of network device.
+So, for example, backbone routers may use "local7", access servers may use "local5", tacacs+ may use "local3", etc. Putting all the logs in one huge file simply makes system management hard, and debugging problems by searching the log file next to impossible.
+Notice that the more modern Unix platforms might require network support in the syslog daemon to be enabled by a runtime option (network support is now disabled by default to avoid security problems).